xamarin/xamarin-forms-samples/Forms2Native/README.md

 ---
 name: Forms2Native
 description: This sample demonstrates how to add native views to a Xamarin.Forms page, and how they can interact with Xamarin.Forms views.
-For more samples, an...
+For more samples, and more information about this sample see Native Views.
 topic: sample
 languages:
 - csharp